hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 ### Instructions {docsify-ignore}

 1. Extract Dumpling to the root of your SD card.
-1. If dumping to a USB, insert the USB.
+1. If dumping to a USB, insert the USB (and Y-Cable if needed).
 If dumping a game disc, also insert that beforehand.

 !> Do not format the USB for the Wii U. Doing so will render the USB unusable for Dumpling!